Power Of Attorney

 A Power of Attorney or Durable Power of Attorney (DPOA) is a document that specifies who would be helping you make financial and property decisions.
 The person who you name in the Power of Attorney document to assist you is called your “Attorney in Fact”.

-As a good estate planning attorney in Covina and Temple City, Tony likes to ensure that his clients understand the different ways that a Durable Power of Attorney may be drafted.
+As good estate planning attorneys in Covina and Temple City, Tony and Allyson like to ensure that his clients understand the different ways that a Durable Power of Attorney may be drafted.

 A Power of Attorney is typically drafted in one of two ways in regards to “effect”: